georapbox/webpack-library-starter-kit/README.md

 - By default all source code is located under the `src` folder.
 - Be default `dist` and `lib` folders are excluded from source control but included for npm.
 You can change this behavior by not excluding these folders inside the `.gitignore` file.
 - The starter kit assumes that all tests are located under `test` folder with `.spec.js` extension.

+## Futher steps

+### Add React

+`npm i --save-dev react react-dom @babel/preset-react`

+To install React and the babel transformers

+Add `react` and `react-dom` to the projects peer dependencies

+add `@babel/preset-react` to the presets in .babelrc

+### Add storyook

+First install react above and then run

+`npx -p @storybook/cli sb init`

+To install storybook and its dependencies.
+Configure the storybook config

 ## License